babism-dev/fahrweid/README.md

 `# chmod a+x *.sh`

-If you are using Raspberry Pi or Ubuntu 20.x start first with update-raspi.sh or update-ubuntu.sh
+If you are using Raspberry Pi or Ubuntu 20.x start first with "update-raspi.sh" or "update-ubuntu.sh"

 Raspi
 `# sudo ./update-raspi.sh`